 - Report sexist trolls whenever you see them on social media.

 We can be the change we want to see in the world.
 We can help bring an end to sexist stereotypes by becoming content creators and speaking out about the issues faced by girls.
 We can consume and share work by diverse voices to help bring them to the fore.

 - Create a playlist of your favourite songs, books, TV shows or films created by girls, women and LGBTIQ+ people.
 Explain why you love them, how they help dismantle harmful gender norms and why people should spend this time paying attention to diverse voices.
 Our #RewriteHerStory research might help put this into words.

 COVID-19 is a global crisis, but we mustn't forget that people with intersecting identities are hit harder.
 Always look at your campaign with an intersectional lens - girls’ needs might get sidelined, but it will be worse for girls in refugee camps and LGBTIQ+ people locking down with unsupportive families.
 Think about ways you can be a positive voice for them.

 This is how #GirlsGetEqual

-Navigating the Covid-19 crisis requires global solidarity.
+Navigating the COVID-19 crisis requires global solidarity.
 Girls Get Equal is committed to supporting solidarity among youth activists who continue to lead during this time.
-The Girls Get Equal Activist Hub is a great place to find campaigning tips and inspiration.

 Take the pledge